Sequalitchew Creek: Proposed mining expansion

 A proposed 177 acre expansion of Glacier Northwest's (recently renamed as Cal-Portland, previously known as Lone Star Gravel) existing gravel mine will involve the removal of 184 acre of forest and topsoil surrounding Sequalitchew Creek.
 If allowed, it will create a 550 acre hole in the underlying gravel as 40 million tons of gravel is extracted over the next 14 years.
 The pit will be 80 ft deep and expose the underlying Vashon Aquifer.
-The flow from this exposed aquifer (estimated at approximately 6.5 million gallons per day) will be directed down a man made ditch to Sequalitchew Creek with a flow eight times that of present Sequalitchew Creek.
+The flow from this exposed aquifer (estimated at 6.5 million gallons per day) will be directed down a man made ditch to Sequalitchew Creek with a flow eight times that of present Sequalitchew Creek.
 The dewatering of the aquifer will lower the groundwater level in the vicinity by as much as 30 ft, thereby draining nearby Edmonds Marsh, a Class I wetland.
 Nearby Pond Lake, McKay Marsh, Bell Marsh and Hammer Marsh will be adversely affected.